You've definitely seen her around town.

 She has been called empress, patroness and mother of Mexico and the Americas.

-“Since she appeared in the Americas, it is what would be considered a regional devotion,” Monsignor Raúl Trevizo, the pastor at St. John the Evangelist, 602 W. Ajo Way told the Star a few years ago.
+“Since she appeared in the Americas, it is what would be considered a regional devotion,” Monsignor Raúl Trevizo, the pastor at St. John the Evangelist, told the Arizona Daily Star a few years ago.
 “She spoke to the reality of the people of Latin America and the Southwest.”

-“It’s an image that people understand beyond the sense of their religion, and they understand it from an archetypal human point of view of motherhood and protection,” said Susan Gamble, a practicing Episcopalian and owner of Santa Theresa Tile Works.
+“It’s an image that people understand beyond the sense of their religion, and they understand it from an archetypal human point of view of motherhood and protection,” Susan Gamble, founder of Santa Theresa Tile Works, told the Star several years ago.

 Gamble considers herself a “border dweller,” and she and the other artists at Santa Theresa Tile Works often draw on the region to inspire their work.